Youth Instructor Certification Program FAQ

 A: There are many reasons we decided not to pursue offering a Yoga Alliance RCYT program.
 While we are a registered Yoga Alliance school, our Youth Instructor Certification program preceded the RCYT, is more rigorous and practical, and was specifically designed for teachers, counselors and therapists with it secular approach and accreditation at 8 colleges and universities.

-Other reasons are: 1) The Yoga Alliance RCYT “standards” include the teaching of chanting, energy anatomy (Chakra’s, etc) and philosophical concepts that conflict with teaching in secular settings like schools and clinics, 2) Yoga Alliance requires an RYT-200 certification, which is not necessary for learning how to teach basic kids yoga in school, home and therapeutic settings, 3) Yoga Alliance doesn’t allow youth instructor certification contact hours to be applied toward RYT-200 certification, which we do; 4) Yoga Alliance does not recognize the courses in child development, teaching methodology and physiology that many of our child educators, therapists and professionals have already taken.
+Other reasons are: 1) The Yoga Alliance RCYT “standards” include the teaching of chanting, energy anatomy (Chakra’s, etc) and philosophical concepts that conflict with teaching in secular settings like schools and clinics and can be too esoteric for children versus physical yoga and anatomy , 2) Yoga Alliance requires an RYT-200 certification, which is not necessary for learning how to teach basic kids yoga in school, home and therapeutic settings, 3) Yoga Alliance doesn’t allow youth instructor certification contact hours to be applied toward RYT-200 certification, which we do; 4) Yoga Alliance does not recognize the courses in child development, teaching methodology and physiology that many of our child educators, therapists and professionals have already taken.

 Overall, their RCYT results in redundant training hours and extra costs to you.
 Finally, our certification program is the most accredited, recognized and awarded yoga for youth instructor training program available.